-The following instructions detail how to recover a Loadbalancer.org appliance to v6.8 using a USB stick (1GB or more in capacity).
+The following instructions detail how to recover a Loadbalancer.org appliance to the latest version using a USB stick (1GB or more in capacity).

 This will only work on 64Bit hardware.
 From version 6.0 onwards, all appliances are 64Bit.
 If you are running an older version, this may or may not be possible depending on the hardware.